testflows/TestFlows-WebSite/source/handbook/index.md

 # Types

-[TestFlows] devides tests into the following [Types] from highest to the lowest
+The framework devides tests into the following [Types] from highest to the lowest

 * **Module**
 * **Suite**